-We purified a fragment of S. cerevisiae Nop53 (residues 48-99, which includes the AIM sequence, (Thoms et al. 2015) and formed a complex with the arch domain of Mtr4.
-Limited proteolysis experiments on the complex allowed identifying a proteolytically stable segment of Nop53 encompassing residues 58-91 (Nop53{prot}) (Figure 1A and Supplementary Figure 1).
+We purified a fragment of S. cerevisiae Nop53 (residues 48-99), which includes the AIM sequence (Thoms et al. 2015), and formed a complex with the arch domain of Mtr4.
+Limited proteolysis experiments on the complex allowed identifying a proteolytically stable segment of Nop53 encompassing residues 58-91 (Nop53{prot}) (Fig. 1A; Supplemental Fig. 1).
 We measured the strength of the interaction with Mtr4 using isothermal titration calorimetry (ITC).
-Purified recombinant Nop53{prot} bound the helicase region of Mtr4 (Mtr4- Δ N) with a K_d of ~18 μM (Figure 1B, left panel).
-The corresponding fragment of Utp18 containing residues 78-110 (Utp18{prot}) interacted with Mtr4- Δ N with a similar K_d of ~20 μM (Figure 1B, right panel).
-Mtr4- Δ N in the presence of an excess of Nop53{prot} yielded diffracting crystals containing two copies of the complex in the asymmetric unit.
-The structure was solved by molecular replacement using individual domains of Mtr4 as search models (Weir et al. 2010; Jackson et al. 2010) and refined it at 3.2 Å resolution to Rfree 26.7%, Rfactor of 21.0% and good stereochemistry (Supplementary Table 1).
-The two copies of the complex in the asymmetric unit are very similar, superposing with a root mean square deviation (rmsd) of 1.07 Å over all Cα atoms.
-In each copy, the final model contains essentially the entire Mtr4- Δ N molecule and residues 59-70 of Nop53, slightly longer than the previously identified AIM motif (residues 60-64, (Thoms et al. 2015)).
+Purified recombinant Nop53{prot} bound the helicase region of Mtr4 (Mtr4- Δ N) with a K_d of ~18 μ M (Fig. 1B, left panel).
+The corresponding fragment of Utp18 containing residues 78-110 (Utp18{prot}) interacted with Mtr4- Δ N with a similar K_d of ~20 μ M (Fig. 1B, right panel).
+Mtr4- Δ N in the presence of an excess of Nop53prot yielded diffracting crystals containing two copies of the complex in the asymmetric unit.
+The structure was solved by molecular replacement using individual domains of Mtr4 as search models (Jackson et al. 2010; Weir et al. 2010) and refined at 3.2 Å resolution to R{free} 26.7%, R{factor} of 21.0% and good stereochemistry (Supplemental Table 1).
+The two copies of the complex in the asymmetric unit are very similar, superposing with a root mean square deviation (rmsd) of 1.07 Å over all Ca atoms.
+In each copy, the final model contains essentially the entire Mtr4-∆N molecule and residues 59-70 of Nop53, slightly longer than the previously identified AIM motif (residues 60-64 [Thoms et al. 2015]).